 Accounts receivable - client services: Revenue and related receivables for healthcare services are recorded at the Board's full established rates.
 Amounts receivable from third-party payors for healthcare services are usually less than the Board's full established rates.
 The realizable amounts are generally determined by contractual agreements with the third-party payor (e.g. Medicaid).
-The provision for contractual adjustments (difference between established rates and third-party payor payments) and discounts (difference between established rates and third-party payor gross accounts receivable to determine accounts receivable - net client services.
+The provision for contractual adjustments (difference between established rates and third-party payor payments) and discounts (difference between established rates and amounts collectible) are deducted from gross accounts receivable to determine accounts receivable - net client services.